How to remortgage to buy another property in the UK or abroad

 Remortgaging your home to buy a business

 Banks are still pretty cautious about business lending and can impose strict criteria for small firms when trying to access finance.
-Alternatively, remortgaging your home to buy a business or setup your own firm could help release cash that you otherwise would have struggled to get.
+Alternatively, remortgaging your home to buy a business or set up your own firm could help release cash that you otherwise would have struggled to get.
 You would still need to meet the bank’s affordability criteria but the lender can’t tell you how to spend your money, so you could release much needed capital to make your dream idea a reality.
 There are some barriers though as banks can be cagey about lending to people who are self-employed so this may affect the rate or make it harder to get a remortgage approved in the first place.

 You also need to have a good business plan and strategy in place as you will need to pay the extra interest payments as soon as the remortgage is approved, while your actual idea may take time to start making money.